dougwithseismic/llm-crawler/docs/guides/configuration.md

 # Configuration Guide

-This guide covers all configuration options available in the LLM Crawler and provides recommendations for different use cases.
+This guide covers all configuration options available in the GTM Crawler and provides recommendations for different use cases.

 ## Configuration Parameters